tendermint/tendermint/UPGRADING.md

 query.MustParse("tm.event = 'Tx' AND sender = 'foo' AND recipient = 'bar'")
 ```

-Following this uprgade, assume the ABCI app updates the transaction to include
+Following the upgrade, your `ResponseDeliverTx` would look something like:
 the following `Events`:

 ```go